golang/proposal/design/56345-structured-logging.md

 type Handler interface {
 	// Enabled reports whether the handler handles records at the given level.
 	// The handler ignores records whose level is lower.
-	// Enabled is called early, before any arguments are processed,
+	// It is called early, before any arguments are processed,
 	// to save effort if the log event should be discarded.
+	// The Logger's context is passed so Enabled can use its values
+	// to make a decision.
+The context may be nil.
-	Enabled(Level) bool
+	Enabled(context.Context, Level) bool

 	// Handle handles the Record.
 	// It will only be called if Enabled returns true.
 	// Handle methods that produce output should observe the following rules:
 	//   - If r.Time is the zero time, ignore the time.
-	//   - If an Attr's key is the empty string, ignore the Attr.
+	//   - If an Attr's key is the empty string and the value is not a group,
+	//     ignore the Attr.
+	//   - If a group's key is empty, inline the group's Attrs.
+	//   - If a group has no Attrs (even if it has a non-empty key),
+	//     ignore it.
 	Handle(r Record) error

 	// WithAttrs returns a new Handler whose attributes consist of